istio/cni/README.md

 1. With auto-sidecar injection, the init containers will no longer be added to the pods and the CNI will be the component setting the iptables up for the pods.

+### IKS Setup

+No special set up is required for IKS, as it is currently use the default `cni-conf-dir` and `cni-bin-dir`.

 ## Build